marcoemorais/puzzles-cpp/graph/stepword/stepword.md

 ---
 ## References

-This problem appeas as Problem 10.3 in
+This problem appears as Problem 10.3 in
 <cite data-cite="miller2019daily">(Miller and Wu, 2019)</cite>.

 ```